 Core Practice and Clients

-We work with schools and districts primarily in Mississippi, Louisiana, Texas, Alabama and Tennessee, in areas that include:
+We work with schools and districts primarily in Mississippi, Louisiana, Texas, Alabama, Florida and Tennessee, in areas that include:

 Student issues: including drug and alcohol policies, school prayer, student privacy and FERPA (Family Educational Rights and Privacy Act), diversity and non-discrimination policies, honor codes, disciplinary actions and expulsions, Greek organizations, admissions, 529 plans, campus security, sexual harassment, bullying, child abuse, search and seizure, drug testing, student handbooks, Title IX, § 504 of the Rehabilitation Act, special education and the IDEIA.